Iraqi Dolma (Middle Eastern Stuffed Vegetables)

 How to cook the dolma

 To make the cooking liquid, mix together water with tomato paste, pomegranate molasses, salt and pepper.
-You can use hot water to make it easier for the tomato paste to melt.
-You can also sub tomato sauce for the paste.
-The aim is to have a slightly coloured cooking liquid but it should not be thick - it needs to be watery.
+I use boiling water to make it easier for the tomato paste to melt.

 Pour the liquid into the pot until you reach halfway through the top layer of the dolma.
 Do not fully submerge it in water, because too much water will yield an overly mushy dolma.
-Too little water will yield a dry on the inside dolma.
-So follow the steps I give and use your instincts - there will be some improvisation depending on how you stacked your dolma and how large your pot is.
+Too little water will yield a dry dolma.
 Generally, it is better to add less water than too much.
 That way if you need more halfway through, you can add it.
 Once the liquid is in, add a flat plate on top to help keep everything in place during the cooking process.

 The first step of cooking the dolma is to cover it and bring it to a rolling boil on high heat for 15 minutes.
 After that, taste and adjust the cooking liquid for seasoning.
 Add more salt if you feel it needs it.
 Then decrease the heat to medium, remove the plate and give the pot a bit of a shake to help the liquid move downwards, cover and leave it to cook for another 15 minutes.
 Finally, after 15 minutes, decrease to low and cook for 1 hour covered.
 Taste the dolma and ensure it is soft and delicious.
 You’re done!